honga2/cs257/README.md

 # cs257
-Work repository for CS 257 (Software Design) at Carleton
+Work repository for CS 257 (Software Design) at Carleton College